Ciran0/Clia/README.md

 But worldbuilding is in itself an aglomeration of many other, more specific practices like conlanging (creating languages), neography (creating writing systems) or mapmaking (creating fictional maps) and many more.
 One pretty well known tricks that can be used to impart complexity, richess and a sens of belivablitly to any worldbuilding project is to make it's history.
 Instead of building the thing only at the state that matters to you, you create it at an arbitrary point in the past and artificially simulate it's evolution up until the point that interests you.
 This process is way more time consuming but also more complicated as you have to understand how things like languages, alphabets, ecosystems or geology evolve over time.
 But for some worldbuilders this extra effort is worth it.
 For simulating the evolution of a lot of things, paper, motivation and a great amount of knowledge is enough.
-But when we talk about the evolution of the geography of a planet, it get's way more complicated as the finaly product is basically a small film of continents moving on a sphere (anybody that can make that with paper get's my undying respect).
+But when we talk about the evolution of the geography of a planet, it gets way more complicated as the finaly product is basically a small film of continents moving on a sphere (anybody that can make that with paper gets my undying respect).

 Making geological history of maps is still, even in the worldbuilding hobby, a pretty niche subject, despite the fact that geography is probably one of the highest building block of any worldbuilding projects.
 ## 1.2 The Gap in Existing Tools
 The main reason, in my opinion, that geological histories are sadly not as common in the worldbuilding community is because there curently is a gap in the existing available tools to do so :

 - **Fantasy map tools** (World Anvil, Wonderdraft, Inkarnate):
    These tools are mostly made for artistic design and story building.
-They can be very usefull to anotate maps or follow the progression in a story but they provide very few ways to animate the map, draw it directly on a sphere and absolutely no way to manipulate the geography of the map like real techtonic plates.
+They can be very useful to annotate maps or follow the progression in a story but they provide very few ways to animate the map, draw it directly on a sphere and absolutely no way to manipulate the geography of the map like real tectonic plates.
 - **Scientific software** (GPlates):
    This is a professional-level application for real plate tectonics.
 It is extremely powerful but geared toward Earth’s data and workflows.
 It might be too technical for most worldbuilders and it is not designed to handle fictional mapmaking.
 Using it in this way has its own quirks.